Group4Columbia/TeamProject_Group4/README.md

 3. Find out the correlation between # of vaccination and # of test by county / state
 4. Find out where the most vaccinations and test by geographic location
 5. Find out the effectiveness of lockdowns and travel restrictions
+6. Find out the relationship between school closures and cases in children

 ### Team project Environment Setup
 - Team Github – https://github.com/Group4Columbia/TeamProject_Group4